What is GCSE Art all about?

 - The use of a range of moving image materials, tools and techniques such as storyboards, scripts, digital, non-digital mixed media methods

-Graphic Communication introduces students to a visual way of conveying information, ideas and emotions, using a range of graphic media, processes, techniques and elements such as colour, icons, images, typography and photographs.
+Art Graphic Design introduces students to a visual way of conveying information, ideas and emotions, using a range of graphic media, processes, techniques and elements such as colour, icons, images, typography and photographs.
 Students should conduct primary and secondary investigations during their design development, and explore traditional and/or new technologies.
 They should also consider the use of signs and symbols, and the balance between aesthetic and commercial considerations.
 Students will also understand that Graphic Design practitioners may work within a small team environment or work as freelance practitioners.
 They may be responsible for a particular aspect of the Design or Production process or for the entire design cycle.
 They will need good communication skills in order to liaise with clients and to promote themselves as graphic designers.

-Knowledge, understanding and skills in Graphic Communication
+Knowledge, understanding and skills in Art Graphic Design.

 Students are required to develop the knowledge, understanding and skills outlined on page 7 when undertaking work in Graphic Communication.
 All knowledge, understanding and skills will be assessed in both components.
 There are many skills, techniques, materials, processes and concepts that are essential to all areas of study in Graphic Communication.
 In addition to any specialist requirements listed under the chosen area(s) of study, students should develop a practical knowledge and understanding of: